-Test for Negative Medication History.
-Exclude Episode Dates where a new or refill prescription for an antibiotic medication (AAB Antibiotic Medications List) was dispensed 30 days prior to the Episode Date or was active on the Episode Date.
+Step 3 Test for negative comorbid condition history.
+Remove episode dates where the prescription for an antibiotic medication (AAB Antibiotic Medications List) was dispensed 30 days prior to the episode date or was active on the episode date.

-Test for Negative Competing Diagnosis.
-Remove episode dates where the member had a claim/encounter with a competing diagnosis on or 3 days after the episode date.
-A code from either of the following meets criteria for a competing diagnosis:
+Step 4 Test for negative medication history.
+Remove episode dates where a new or refill member had a claim/encounter with a competing diagnosis on or 3 days after the episode date.
+Either of the following meets criteria for a competing diagnosis.
+Do not include laboratory claims (claims with POS code 81).